timoffex/skyrim-alchemy/README.md

 easy time orienting myself and understanding what the code is doing.
 I put a lot of effort into that.
 But it took a long time and a lot of learning to get to this point.
-So Haskell is both hard to read and hard to write---until you know enough for it to become relatively easy.
+So Haskell is both hard to read and hard to write---until you know enough and it becomes pleasant and (relatively) easy.